-101 Ibid, and Ecological Consequences of Artificial Night Lighting, Conference, February 23-24, 2002, UCLA Los Angeles, California.
+113 Ibid, and Ecological Consequences of Artificial Night Lighting, Conference, February 23-24, 2002,

+UCLA Los Angeles, California.

-Revised Findings for the City of Malibu Local Coastal Program (as adopted on September 13, 2002) adopted on February 6, 2003.
+114 Revised Findings for the City of Malibu Local Coastal Program (as adopted on September 13, 2002) adopted on February 6, 2003.

-character, physical complexity, and resultant biological diversity.
+Monica Mountains, is rare and especially valuable because of its relatively pristine character, physical complexity, and resultant biological diversity.
 The undeveloped native habitats within the Santa Monica Mountains that are discussed above are ESHA because of their valuable roles in that ecosystem, including providing a critical mosaic of habitats required by many species of birds, mammals and other groups of wildlife, providing the opportunity for unrestricted wildlife movement among habitats, supporting populations of rare species, and preventing the erosion of steep slopes and thereby protecting riparian corridors, streams and, ultimately, shallow marine waters.

-The importance the native habitats in the Santa Monica Mountains was emphasized nearly 20 years ago by the California Department of Fish and Game103.
+The importance the native habitats in the Santa Monica Mountains was emphasized nearly 20 years ago by the California Department of Fish and Game115.
 Commenting on a Draft Land Use Plan for the City of Malibu, the Regional Manager wrote that, "It is essential that large areas of land be reclassified to reflect their true status as ESHAs.
 One of the major needs of the Malibu LUP is that it should provide protection for entire drainages and not just stream bottoms."
 These conclusions were supported by the following observations: